Lead Generation VS Brand Identity – Is Patience A Virtue?

 So, what exactly is the difference between lead generation and brand building?
 And are these two marketing techniques exclusive or can one complement the other?
 Read on to find out…

 Lead Generation Defined

 Lead generation is how a business attracts customer attention.
-Generally speaking, lead generation is achieved through advertising and marketing.
+Lead generation is achieved through advertising and marketing.
 In essence, you are boosting a potential customer’s interest in your products or service with the aim of prompting them to make a purchase or seek further information.
-Methods of lead generation include a company website, radio and TV adverts, flyers, billboard adds, face to face meetings, social media and trade shows to name a few.
+Methods of lead generation are varied and we explain more below.

-For example, you have logged on to Facebook and you see an advert for a new restaurant that’s opened in your city – it seems interesting so you click on it to learn about the establishment’s location and menu.
+Imagine you have logged on to Facebook and you see an advert and an offer for a new restaurant that’s opened in your city – it seems interesting so you click on it to read the menu and redeem the discount.
 That advert is a form of lead generation – it has led you to enquire about the restaurant.